 However, when it comes to kids, we need to be mindful we aren’t giving them ridiculous choices.
-A ridiculous choice is one that has a complete winner and loser.
-Like these.
+Furthermore, a ridiculous choice is one that has a complete winner and loser.

 - “Do you want to come inside for dinner right now or spend the night outside?”

 - “Do you want to share that toy or have me take it away forever?”